why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/best_of_post.md

 keepass or the Gnome safe or vault or what is that one called (also uses kdb IIRC))

 ### Have your backup plan ready
-Tumbleweed snapshots protect your system by allowing your to rollback to and from the snapshot of your liking.
+Tumbleweed snapshots protect your system by allowing you to rollback to and from the snapshot of your liking.
 There are two noticeable exceptions to this protection:
 * the bootloader (_GRUB2_ by default)
 * the `/home` directory of all the users.